pombase/website/src/docs/documentation/gene-page-gene-ontology.md

 to a term, the gene product is automatically annotated to all the parent terms.
 The ancestry of a term can be viewed in browsers such as AmiGO or QuickGO, accessible via links on the ontology term page.
-For more information, see the [GO Ontology Structure](http://geneontology.org/page/ontology-structure) documentation.
+For more information, see the [GO graph](http://geneontology.org/docs/ontology-documentation/) documentation.

 Multiple relationships exist to describe the links within the